-11.2.
-Co-financing
+11.2 Co-financing

 The necessary co-financing for this project will be provided from Bulgarian national budget through the National Fund.
-The beneficiaries (municipalities for municipal roads and/or Road Executive Agency for 3-rd and 2-nd class roads) will have to provide at least 10 % of the total cost of their projects as own financial contribution to demonstrate commitment for the project.
+The beneficiaries (municipalities) will have to provide at least 10 % of the total cost of their projects as own financial contribution to demonstrate local commitment for the project.

-11.3.
-Additionality
+11.3 Additionality